Agnael/jobsity-react-challenge/README.md

 As for the weekend cells colors, I just forgot about it until now, seemed too silly to focus on at the time.

-On a side note, I also didn't do much styling because I noticed I was already getting out of time because of my autocomplete fiasco, didn't even got to really finish that either.
+On a side note, I also didn't do much on the styling front because I noticed I was already getting out of time because of my autocomplete fiasco, didn't even got to finish that either (it works fine though, it's just unpolished).

 ### Considerations